 Getting your students out of the classroom, on the water, discovering history through nautical archaeology, and exploring our region’s beautiful freshwater ecology can lead to increased academic achievement as well as personal growth for your students.
 Utilizing a Transdisciplinary STEAM approach, LCMM keeps education relevant to students’ lives.
-We employ LiFT Personalized Learning Software to support each students’ PLP progress and to help them learn proficiencies while documenting their achievements with new technology.

 - Experienced adventure educators to inspire and guide inquisitive minds, teacher training, and project-based learning activities.

 - Curricula aligned with Common Core and Next Generation Science Standards that also reinforce environmental literacy.